 - 2 What Is Value in Art?

-- 5 Learn everything about the Elements of Art
+- 6 Learn Everything about the Elements of Art

-Value in art is an element of art.
-There are seven common elements of art in the visual arts, which act as formal tools for artists, and art historians, to produce and analyze artworks.
-To understand more about how value works in art, let us provide a brief overview of the other art elements.
+In this article, we will be examining one of the most important elements of art that has the power to establish a strong visual composition in your artwork.
+Value is one such element that relies on one’s understanding and application of the value scale and its relationship to color theory.
+There are seven common elements of art in the visual arts, which act as formal tools for artists and art historians to produce and analyze artworks.
+To understand more about how value works in art, we will provide you with a brief overview of the art elements.

 The art elements are color, value, texture, shape, form, line, and space.

-These can all be utilized in conjunction or isolated to create a wide range of artworks from anything from naturalistic to abstract.
-The art elements do not only apply to paintings, but to any medium like sketching/drawing, sculpting, graphic designing, interior decorating, architectural spaces, and structures, or even drawing in the sand with your toe.
+These art elements can be utilized in conjunction with each other or isolated to create a wide range of artworks ranging from naturalistic art to abstract art.
+The art elements do not only apply to paintings, but to any medium, including drawing, sculpture, graphic design, interior decor, architecture, and even a basic doodle.

-Think of the art elements as formal rules that will give an artwork definition.
-But there are also art principles that work in tandem with the art elements.
-These are often termed “organizing” principles or “principles of design”.
+A useful way of understanding the art elements is by thinking of them as formal rules that give an artwork definition.
+There are also art principles that work in tandem with the art elements and are often recognized as “organizing” principles or “principles of design”.

 For example, a painting with a complementary or analogous color scheme will appear balanced and harmonious.
 If colors are applied haphazardly the artwork might appear pointless or visually unappealing.
 However, if achieving variety in an artwork is a guiding principle, colors can be applied in various contrasts.